commercetools/commercetools-payone-integration/README.md

     These cases should be reported and avoided (fail-fast approach).

-  - Web-driver (selenium) tests which are navigating to web-pages (Sofortüberweisung, 3ds secure verification) may fail because of wrong HTML elements names, if the service providers update theirs sites.
+  - Web-driver (selenium) tests which are navigating to web-pages (Sofortüberweisung, 3ds secure verification) may fail because of wrong HTML elements names, if the service providers change html structure of their sites.

 ### Paypal Sandbox Accounts